When are my marks and feedback made available?

 - On the next screen, click on the “My Paper” icon to open the submission

 - Some Turnitin assignments may be marked online by your tutor but feedback is provided separately as an attached file .
-This can only be accessed by going to My Grades, click the assignment title to open the Review Assignment page.
+This can only be accessed by going to My Marks, click the assignment title to open the Review Assignment page.
 Look under Feedback From Instructor to find an attached file.

 If you receive this error: Error 124: Object ID missing or invalid please get in touch with your support centre.
 This error means that Turnitin has not passed the grades back to Blackboard yet.
 The Programme administrators can manually initiate this process.